 Nicolas Iordanou, photographer and filmmaker, was born in Paphos, Cyprus.
 He studied Photography at Columbia College Chicago.

 In 2000 he was assigned as a photographer in ‘CITY2000’ (Chicago in the Year 2000) a project about the social and cultural aspects of Chicago, which was exhibited at the Museum of Science and Industry of Chicago in 2001.
-From 2001 until 2006 he worked as a photojournalist, dealing with conflict and postwar photography in Afghanistan, Pakistan, Iran, Palestine/Israel, Uganda, Lebanon and also covered the September 11 attacks in New York City.
-He collaborates pro bono with the United Nations (UNHCR) and with the Doctors of the World.
-In 2005 he was invited by the Goethe Institut as a reviewer in the 1st Photography Festival of Berlin.
+From 2001 until 2007 he worked as a photojournalist, dealing with conflict and postwar photography in Afghanistan, Pakistan, Iran, Palestine/Israel, Uganda, Lebanon and also covered the September 11 attacks in New York City.
+He also collaborates pro bono with the United Nations (UNHCR).
+In 2005 he was invited by the Goethe Institut as a reviewer in the Photography Festival of Berlin.
 In 2007, he was assigned to photograph an international project called ‘Challenging Walls’ in collaboration with Akademie der Künste – Berlin and Sibylle Bergmann, whose goal was to bring conflicted communities closer, having a common vision of peace and coexistence.
 This project was exhibited in Abu Dis, Israel/ Palestine.

 In October 2009 he had his first solo exhibition titled ‘Prologue’ in the Center of Contemporary Art Diatopos in Nicosia, Cyprus.
 In 2010 he worked as a Director of Photography in the Italian film ‘From Father’s Eyes’.
 In 2013 he participates in the exhibition ‘Catharsis/Rebirth’ in Paphos, Cyprus and co-directs a short film presentation from it, which was selected and presented in the Louvre Museum in Paris as part of the Michelangelo Pistoletto’s exhibition ‘Annee Un – Le Paradis Sur Terre’.
 From 2011 he has directed and produced several films and documentaries that were screened and awarded internationally.